pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 - ``--gene-assoc``: The main function option.
 - ``--sum-file``: The file containing GWAS summary statistics.

-    Three columns of the GWAS summary statistic file, i.e., chromosome, physical position and *p*-value are minimal requirement.
-The default column names are CHR, BP and P respectively.
+    Three columns of the GWAS summary statistic file, i.e., chromosome, physical position and *p*-value are a minimal requirement.
+The default column names are CHR, BP and P, respectively.
 Otherwise, users should specify the name by using ``--chrom-col``, ``--pos-col`` and ``--p-col``, respectively.

     .. table::
         :align: center